For believers, a trip to the mountains can be an opportunity to view the artistry of a maker who lovingly crafted a world of beauty and wonder.

 For those who wish to stay in town, head on over to Wear Farm City Park for Pigeon Forge’s annual Easter egg hunt.

-The park serves as an athletic complex when it’s not home base for the Easter Bunny, who will hide eggs in each of the four fields in the cloverleaf formation.
+This park serves as an athletic complex when it’s not home base for the Easter bunny, who will hide eggs in each of the four fields in the cloverleaf formation.

-Start your day with the Easter Sunday Sunrise Service at Ober Gatlinburg – a Smoky Mountain tradition.
+Start your day with the Easter Sunday Sunrise Service at Ober Mountain – a Smoky Mountain tradition.

 The symbolism of rising to worship as the sun dawns on a new day is powerful.

-Each year, Ober Gatlinburg hosts a service from the top of Mt.
+Annually, Ober Mountain (formerly known as Ober Gatlinburg) hosts a service from the top of Mt.
 Harrison.

-The 30-40-minute mountain service will begin at 6:30 am and be led by local pastors of the Gatlinburg Ministerial Association.
+The 30-40-minute mountain service begins at 6:30 am and is led by local pastors of the Gatlinburg Ministerial Association.

 Ober Gatlinburg will provide guests with free tram rides to the service beginning at 5 am and continuing every 15 minutes until 6:30 am.

 Complimentary parking at Ober Gatlinburg will be provided for those who drive.
-The service will be held in the Ober Gatlinburg Upper Tramway Mall if the weather is bad.
+The service is held indoors in the event of inclement weather.

 2. Watch the sunrise at Clingmans Dome